angelsleung/walk-with-friends/README.md

 8. User can delete a route from their saved routes
 9. User can view a list of routes that friends have shared with them
 10. User can view a leaderboard of distance walked among their friends in the past week
+11. User can add a friend by searching their username
+12. User can accept a friend request from another user

 ## Planned Additions
-* User can add a friend by searching their username
+* User can change their username or password
-* User can accept a friend request from another user
+* User can edit their name
 * User can un-share a route
+* User can remove a friend

 ## What I Learned
 * Be flexible - must structure the app's features around the data available in the API